Cutoff on Graphs and the Sarnak-Xue Density of Eigenvalues: Equivalence of the Density and the Path-Counting Properties

-The Sarnak-Xue density property with parameter $A$ is also equivalent to a bound on the number of primitive cycles of length $k\le2A\log_{q}\left(n\right)$.
-The theorem below shows a stronger result that it is enough to consider only cycles of length $k=2\left\lfloor A\log_{q}\left(n\right)\right\rfloor $.
-The theorem is based on the \emph{graph prime number theorem} of \cite{terras2010zeta}. \begin{thm} Denote by $\pi_{X}\left(k\right)$ the number of equivalence classes of primitive cycles of length $k$, and by $N_{X}\left(k\right)$ the number of cycles of length $k$ (i.e. proper cycles, not equivalence classes).
+The theorem is based on the \emph{graph prime number theorem} of \cite{terras2010zeta}. \begin{theorem} Denote by $\pi_{X}\left(k\right)$ the number of equivalence classes of primitive cycles of length $k$, and by $N_{X}\left(k\right)$ the number of cycles of length $k$ (i.e. proper cycles, not equivalence classes).